SiloCityLabs/blog/content/author/luis-rodriguez/_index.md

 As a self-employed software developer right out of school, I developed websites for other businesses, I created content management systems in English and Spanish of which I am both fluent in.
 Also developed a framework for multiple software projects.

-Although I only have an Associate’s Degree I don’t feel that it limits my ability to create great programs and websites.
-I would someday like to pursue a bachelors but the ROI just isnt there for it.
+With my Associate’s Degree and my experience combined I am able to outperform in the field and create great websites, software and manage infrastructures.
+I would someday like to pursue a Bachelors but the ROI just isnt there for it yet.

 ___
 ## Resume